aritraghsh09/GaMorNet/docs/source/index.rst

 In order to start using GaMorNet, please first look at the :ref:`getting_started` section for instructions on how to install GaMorNet.
 Thereafter, we recommend trying out the :ref:`tutorials` in order to get a handle on how to use GaMorNet.

-Finally, you should have a look at the :ref:`usage_guide` for our recommendations on how to use different element's of GaMorNet's public data release for your own work and the :ref:`api_docs` for detailed documentation of the different functions in the module.
+Finally, you should have a look at the :ref:`usage_guide` for our recommendations on how to use different elements of GaMorNet's public data release for your own work and the :ref:`api_docs` for detailed documentation of the different functions in the module.

 .. _pub_and_other_data: